 -

-Beginning January 1, 2010, you must withhold Wisconsin income taxes on wages of Minnesota residents working in Wisconsin.
+You must withhold Wisconsin income taxes on wages of Minnesota residents working in Wisconsin.
 You should ask these employees to complete a

 Form WT-4.
 Form WT-4 is used to determine the amount of Wisconsin income tax to be withheld from employee wages.